FolkLoreee/SparkALifeDemo/README.md

 ## Download
 Download the folder and run the .exe file.
-Rename the folder "New Unity Project_Data" to "PocketHelpers_Data".

 ## Game Play
 Control: Press spacebar to spawn player's units.